searchkit/searchkit/docs/components/navigation/menu.md

 - `field` *(ESAttribute)*: Non-analysed elastic search field to create aggs for the menu
 - `title` *(string)*: Title of the menu.
 Shown as a header and within selected filters
 - `id` *(string)*: id of component.
 Must be unique.
 Used as key for url serialisation
 - `itemComponent` *(ReactComponent)*: Optional.
-Functional component which to overrides default filter renderer component
+React component which overrides the default filter option component

 ## Demo
 [](codepen://searchkit/YwNwVm?height=800&theme=0)